Data Security

 Patch Management

-Backup, Retention and Archiving Procedures
+Backup, Retention, and Archiving Procedures

 Data is incrementally backed up on a nightly basis to ensure that all applications and client data is preserved and available to be restored in the event of any loss of data or catastrophic event.
 Hot back-ups are made directly to fast access tier cloud storage and transferred to archive tier cloud storage.
 Daily backups are stored in hot storage for two weeks with AES-256 encryption.
 Weekly full backups are stored in archive storage for one month.
-Monthly full backups are stored for one year in archive tier.
-Yearly full backups are stored in archive tier for five years.
-All archive tier storage is AES-256 encryption.
+Monthly full backups are stored for one year in archive tier storage.
+Yearly full backups are stored in archive tier storage for five years.
+All archive tier storage is AES-256 encrypted.

 Asset Recovery, Recycling and Disposal

-Hardware Recycling/Disposal Procedure
+Hardware Recycling/Disposal

-1. When Hardware has reached its end of life cycle, the hardware is stored in a locked asset room and retained for disposal.
+When hardware has reached its end-of-life cycle, the hardware is stored in a locked asset room and retained for disposal.
+Retired equipment is recycled through an R2 Certified Recycling vendor, and DDI will receive a Detailed Destruction report of the assets that were recycled for record keeping.

 Network Security